DFreeMind/LearnMD/Language/Java/Java：Collections.md

 - `putIfAbsent(K key, V value)`: associates the specified key to the specified value if the key is not already associated with a value.
 This method is performed atomically, meaning that no other threads can intervene in the middle of checking absence and association.

 - `remove(Object key, Object value)`: removes the entry for a key only if currently mapped to some value.
 This method is performed atomically.

+- `replace(K key, V value)`: replaces the entry for a key only if currently mapped to some value.
+This method is performed atomically.

+- `replace(K key, V oldValue, V newValue)`: replaces the entry for a key only if currently mapped to a given value.
+This method is performed atomically.

+Also note that the methods `size()` and `isEmpty()` may return an approximation instead of an exact count due to the concurrent nature of the map. `ConcurrentHashMap` does not allow **null** key and **null** value.